cpvrlab/SLProject_doc/Introduction.md

     <li>
         SLInterface.h and SLInterface.cpp define the C-Interface of the SLProject library.
         We use a C-interface because this type can be called from any higher level language.
-        The SLInterface talks only to the SLApplication, SLScene and SLSceneView classes.
+        The SLInterface talks only to the SLInputManager, SLScene and SLSceneView classes.
     </li>
 </ul>
 </p>